 March 20, 2014 – Meeting Notes

 GCC’s last accreditation report requires that before the College continues with any on-line or distance education courses, we have to complete a strategic plan.
-Four departments have been identified to participate in the pilot program.
-They include English, Math, Office Technology, and Early Childhood.
-The pilot project is scheduled for implementation in the Spring 2015.
-Currently, the College is developing training, identifying moodle server sites, and securing demos for review.
+Participation in the pilot has been restricted to faculty who have already conducted online courses under the current Distance Education policy.
+The pilot project is scheduled for implementation in the fall 2015.
+Currently, the College is identifying training as well as moodle server sites, and securing demos for review.
+(Comments/feedback by Dr. Mike)

 There are not enough students applying for graduation in the fall, so a fall graduation ceremony is not feasible.